esphome/esphome-docs/esphomeyaml/components/mqtt.rst

    be retained.
 Defaults to ``True``.
 -  **discovery** (*Optional*, boolean): Manually enable/disable
    discovery for a component.
 Defaults to the global default.
--  **availabilty** (*Optional*): Manually set what should be sent to Home Assistant for showing entity availabilty.
+-  **availability** (*Optional*): Manually set what should be sent to Home Assistant for showing entity availability.
 Default derived from :ref:`global birth/last will message <mqtt-last_will_birth>`.
 -  **state_topic** (*Optional*, string): The topic to publish state updates to.
 Defaults to